 Similarly, Liew et al. (2018) found fewer than expected genes related to biomineralization in response to more acidic pH conditions and found instead differentially methylated rates for processes related to general growth and stress responses.
 This result was in contrast to their physical measurements of coral skeleton structure, which indicated that under lower pH, calyxes were stronger and the skeleton was more porous.
 The authors were unable to link the physical change they were observing with the differentially expressed transcripts or methylated positions that came from sequencing those coral individuals.
-In the end, they conclude that the epigenetic mechanism behind their coral species was reducing spurious transcription and noise and served as a cross-talk between the transcriptional machinery and histone modifications.
+In the end, they conclude that epigenetic mechanisms behind coral species were reducing spurious transcription and noise and served as a cross-talk between the transcriptional machinery and histone modifications.
 One reason that I thought of to explain why there weren’t more epigenetic/genomic signals of biomineralization within stressed out corals was because maybe the corals’ algal symbionts played a larger role than previously expected in skeletal morphology.
 Perhaps comparing the epigenome of a coral with its algal community intact with the ones in this study (which had its algal symbionts removed) could show how symbioses could facilitate epigenetic control and plasticity.
 It is also possible that the complicated epigenetic mechanisms of invertebrates cause there to be so little empirical understanding of how they actually operate on a whole-genome scale.

 In conclusion, while Ghalambor et al. (2015) challenges us to think about plasticity and epigenetics in the opposite direction that Ryu et al. (2018) and Liew et al. (2018) did, the latter two papers provided a more ecological/applied justification for their results, making them more contextualized and realistic.
 The major challenge moving forward in epigenetics research will be attempting to quantify the magnitude and direction of epigenetic control rather than simply identifying the associations between the epigenome and transcriptome.